 Club members were among the first in the country to return to sailing and the club has worked within the ever-changing restrictions to maximise opportunities for members to get on the water, first with informal sailing and then racing and junior sessions.
 Radio controlled sailing with social distancing on shore has also proved popular.

 Risk assessments, signage and sanitiser around the club and its grounds, and training for safety crew to enable single-person rescue cover in RIBs, has enabled lots of activity at the club despite the difficulties of the pandemic.
-The club saw a surge of enquiries from people interested in training courses, plus an
+The club saw a surge of enquiries from people interested in training courses, plus anincrease in membership applications.

 The club plans to now continue driving engagement through both its on-site and online offer, with the latter now set to be a feature going forward particularly at times when engagement is naturally lower, during the colder months of winter.